 - Kidney disorders

 Online health information.
 You can watch videos to learn specific skills to help you manage health conditions like diabetes or asthma.
-Or you can read health information online so you can make informed decisions about your care with your provider.
+You can also read health information online to help you make informed decisions about your care with your provider.

 With telehealth, your health information remains private.
 Providers must use computer software that keeps your health records safe.